Vasco-jofra/Vasco-jofra.github.io/about.md

 title: About
 ---

+TODAY:
+ - make color scheme(s)
+ - make the header change slightly when hovered
+ - make the logo have better resolution.
+It's too pixelated

 TODO:
+ - improve home spacing:
+   - no . in <li>'s
+   - date closer to title
  - cleanup the css file
- - improve home spacing (date should be closer to title for example)
- - make color scheme(s)
  - add categories and category pages
  - add tags and tag pages
  - add all the old posts